phading-dev/cluster/turn_up.md

 1. Run `gcloud iam service-accounts create core-services-cluster-builder`
 1. Run `gcloud projects add-iam-policy-binding phading-dev --member='serviceAccount:core-services-cluster-builder@phading-dev.iam.gserviceaccount.com' --role='roles/cloudbuild.builds.builder' --condition=None`, replacing `phading-dev` with `phading-prod`, if for prod env.
 1. Go to cloud build and set up a new trigger.
 In source, it asks to set up a GitHub connection.
 Name it as `phading-dev`, choose the region `us-west-2`.
 Choose to install it in a new account `phading-dev`.
 1. Name it as `core-services-cluster-builder`.
 Choose region in `us-west-2`.
 In event, choose `manual invocation`.
-In source, choose the repo `core_services_cluster` and rename it manually as `core_services`.
+In source, choose the repo `core_services_cluster` and rename it manually as `core_services_cluster`.
 In configuration, choose `cloud build configuration file` and location as `Repository`.
+Use the service account created above.
 Then create.

 1. Run `gcloud compute addresses create core-services-ip --global --ip-version IPV4`
 1. Manually run the build.